zhaozhuoran/sdxl-training/DEMO.md

 A "DEMO" for this toolkit would imply one of the following, all of which are impractical or impossible:

-1. **Training is GPU-bound and slow.** This is an SDXL LoRA training toolkit, not an inference/demo app.
-A single meaningful LoRA training run takes thousands of optimizer steps and hours of GPU time.
-There is no "instant" version that demonstrates real results.
+1. **Training is GPU-bound, slow, and resource-saturating.** This is an SDXL LoRA training toolkit, not an inference app.
+A single meaningful run takes hours of GPU time under near-100% utilization, making screen recording impractical on the same machine.
+A video of a terminal output or a 10-hour progress bar demonstrates very little of value anyway.
 2. **No meaningful output without a real dataset + base model.** A LoRA is only useful relative to a specific base model and a specific set of training images.
 Shipping a canned "demo" run would produce a model that is useless to you, while still requiring the same heavy GPU/VRAM footprint.
 3. **Heavy resource requirements.** Training needs a CUDA-capable GPU with sufficient VRAM, large model weights (several GB), and a dataset of images.
 These cannot be bundled into a portable demo nor run in a web/CI sandbox.
 4. **Reproducibility, not convenience, is the priority.** The toolkit is built around reproducible, user-controlled YAML configs.
 The "demo" is your run, on your hardware, with your data.